 Harvest Family Fellowship Sermons 2020 January & February

-Today we are in the fourth message of a series called Life According to Jesus
+Today we are in the sixth message of a series called Life According to Jesus

 In this message series we are taking a look at what Jesus says about how to live our lives

 We are doing this by taking a look at the fundamental teaching of Jesus found in what we know as the Sermon on the Mount

 We find the Sermon on the Mount in the Gospel of Matthew in chapters 5, 6, & 7